Scaffold a project with Vibe Code

-Use Mistral Vibe ↗ to generate a full project structure from a natural-language description, review every change before Mistral Vibe applies it, and run the result.
+Use the Vibe CLI to generate a full project from a natural-language description, review every change before it's applied, and run the result.

-- Natural-language scaffolding: describe what you want and Mistral Vibe creates the files
+• Natural-language scaffolding: describe what you want and the CLI creates the files.

-- Step-by-step confirmation: Mistral Vibe splits large tasks into steps and asks for approval
+• Step-by-step confirmation: Vibe Code splits large tasks into steps and asks for approval.

-- Full preview: see every file change before it is written to disk
+• Full preview: see every file change before it's written to disk.

-By the end you will have a working project scaffolded entirely from a text prompt.
+By the end you'll have a working project scaffolded from a single prompt.

 Time to complete: ~10 minutes